How to Apply

 All applicants to the Stanford Adult Psychiatry Residency Program must be eligible for medical licensure in the State of California.
 Graduates of international medical schools should first contact the Medical Board of California to ensure the requirements to obtain a medical license and practice medicine in California have been met.

-International Medical Graduates must obtain the Postgraduate Training Authorization Letter (PTAL) or “California Letter” from the Medical Board of California, stating that all credentials are adequate to practice in this state.
-The PTAL and ECFMG Certificate and Status Report are required and must be submitted with the ERAS application to the Stanford Adult Psychiatry Residency Program.
+International Medical Graduates must obtain the ECFMG Certificate and Status Report. it is required to be submitted with the ERAS application to the Stanford Adult Psychiatry Residency Program.

 Educational Commission for Foreign Medical Graduates (ECFMG) resources: